Towards Plausible Graph Anonymization: Graph Recovery

 Here, $f(\user)_i$ is the $i$-th element of vector $f(\user)$.

-\textbf{Evaluation metrics.} In this section, we use the ROC curve and the resulting area under the curve, namely AUC, as measures to evaluate the effectiveness of our plausibility metric.
-The ROC curve is a 2D plot with X-axis representing the false-positive rate and Y-axis being the true-positive rate (recall).
-Different points on the curve correspond to different plausibility thresholds.
-Therefore, the ROC curve does not rely on any optimized threshold for making predictions.
-It instead shows the trade-off between true positives and false positives.
-A higher ROC curve indicates stronger prediction performance.
-Moreover, there exists a conventional standard~\cite{auc} for interpreting the AUC value resulting from the ROC curve: $\text{AUC}=0.5$ is equivalent to random guessing and $\text{AUC}>0.9$ implies excellent prediction.
+For evaluation metrics, we first use the AUC, which measures the area under the ROC curve.
+The ROC curve projects the relation between false-positive rate (on the x-axis) and true-positive rate (on the y-axis) over a series of thresholds for a given prediction task.
+A ROC curve closer to the top-left border of the plot (high true-positive rate for low false-positive rate), thus a larger AUC value, indicates higher prediction performance.
+Morever, there exists a conventional standard to interpret AUC values:\footnote{\url{http://gim.unmc.edu/dxtests/roc3.htm}} AUC = 0.5 is equivalent to random guessing, whereas an AUC greater than 0.9 implies an excellent prediction.
+Many recent works on assessing privacy risks have adopted AUC as the evaluation metric~\cite{BHPZ17,PTC18,HZHBTWB19,FLJLPR14,SZHBFB19,JSBZG19}.
+We also make use of the F1 score for the method that automatically detects fake edges.
+Due to the randomness of the anonymization alogrithms, we repeat our experiments five times and report the average results.

-\textbf{Parameters in anonymization mechanisms.} We rely on SecGraph to perform $k$-DA and SalaDP on the three datasets.
-Both anonymization mechanisms involve a privacy parameter.
+\mypara{Parameters in Anonymization Mechanisms} We rely on SecGraph to perform $k$-DA and SalaDP~\cite{JLMHB15}.
+Each anonymization mechanism has its own privacy parameter.
 For $k$-DA, we need to choose the value $k$, i.e., the minimal number of users sharing a certain degree for all possible degrees in $\Graph_{\ano}$.
-Greater $k$ implies stronger privacy protection.
-In our experiment, we choose $k$ to be 50, 75 and 100, respectively, to explore different levels of privacy protection.
-For SalaDP, the privacy parameter is $\epsilon$ which controls the noise added to $dK$-2 series: the smaller $\epsilon$ is, the higher its privacy provision is.
-Following the choices of~\cite{SZWZZ11} and~\cite{JLMHB15}, we experiment with three different $\epsilon$ values: 10, 50 and 100.
+Greater $k$ implies stronger privacy.
+In our experiments, we choose $k$ to be 50, 75, and 100, respectively, to explore different levels of privacy protection~\cite{JLMHB15}.
+For SalaDP, the privacy parameter is $\epsilon$ which controls the noise added to the $dK$-2 series of $\Graph$: The smaller $\epsilon$ is, the higher its privacy provision is.
+Following previous works~\cite{SZWZZ11,JLMHB15}, we experiment with three different $\epsilon$ values: 10, 50, and 100.
+As stated before, both $k$-DA and SalaDP's principal operation is adding fake edges to the original graph.
+By running the two anonymization mechanisms on our three datasets, we discover that this is indeed the case.
+For instance, SalaDP ($\epsilon=10$) adds 120\% more edges to the NO dataset, while only deleting 1.7\% of the original edges.